 Bill Cosby sexual assault retrial: What's happened so far

-Embattled comedian Billy Cosby is back in court as his sexual assault retrial is scheduled to begin later this month.
+Embattled comedian Bill Cosby is back in court as his sexual assault retrial is scheduled to begin later this month.

 Cosby, now 80, is accused of drugging and sexually assaulting a woman in his Pennsylvania home in 2004.
 A judge declared a mistrial in June after jurors failed to reach a verdict when Cosby first went to court for the charges.